pharo-open-documentation/pharo-wiki/General/GithubActions.md

     types: [assigned, opened, synchronize, reopened]
 ```

+Here the workflow runs on every pull requests and every commit of any branch except `master`.

 ### Target releases

 It is also sometimes useful to have a workflow targeting releases.
 We'll exploit that later in this documentation.